open-contracting/infrastructure/docs/cost/ids/sustainability.md

           "metal",
           "masonry"
         ],
-        "description": "Tests were conducted of the steel frame and masonry each structure according to ASTM International standards..."
+        "description": "Tests were conducted of the steel frame and masonry of each structure according to ASTM International standards..."
       }
     }
   },